 ECMC Paediatric Network:

 The ECMC Paediatric Network brings together clinicians and translational scientists to run early phase clinical trials in children and young people with cancer.
-This aims to build upon an established network of paediatric Phase I/II centres to increase the portfolio of early phase clinical trials to expand geographical access of this age group to novel anticancer agents to improve recruitment.
+Formed of 11 paediatric phase I/II centres, the network functions as a single virtual centre in order to improve patient recruitment and expand geographical access to novel anticancer agents.

-There are 11 Paediatric Centres that form a network that functions as a single virtual centre.
-The Network works alongside two national paediatric biobanks, one for solid tumours, and one for leukaemia, and the vast majority of trials are run by a single specialised clinical trial unit (CTU) in Birmingham.
+The Network works alongside two national paediatric biobanks, and the majority of trials are run by a specialised Cancer Research UK Clinical Trials Unit (CRCTU) in Birmingham.